Compensation and Benefits

 The CSU system provides a comprehensive benefit package that includes medical, dental and vision plans, membership in the California Public Employees Retirement System (CalPERS), sick and vacation time, and 14 paid holidays a year.
 Eligible employees are also able to participate in the fee waiver education program.
 A summary of benefit information can be found here.

-- Read and write at a level appropriate to the position and perform arithmetic calculations as required by the position.
+- Read and write at a level appropriate to the duties of the position.

 To view the full list of qualifications and job responsibilities, please click the Position Description button above.

 - Two years of experience in the cultivation and care of ornamental plants including planting, watering, fertilizing, transplanting, and pruning.

 - Two years of experience in the care and maintenance of landscaped areas in an institution setting.